12 Vintage School Supplies You Can Still Buy

-The Sakura Color Products Corporation released their Ballsign pens, the first pens to use gel ink, in Japan in 1984.
+The Sakura Color Products released their Ballsign pens, the first pens to use gel ink, in Japan in 1984.
 When they brought the pens to the U.S. in 1989, the company changed its product’s name to Gelly Roll, and the pens became a staple on mid-’90s back-to-school lists.

-The company began trying to create a gel ink formula that they could use in early 1980.
+The company began trying to create a gel ink formula that they could use in early 1980s.
 “In the beginning, we failed many times,” Shigeyasu Inoue, an original member of the team, recounts on the Sakura website.
 “Each time we developed a new prototype, a whole new set of problems would arise.
 We spent endless hours studying each problem, resolving them one-by-one.
-There were many ideas---many led to dead-ends.
+There were many ideas—many led to dead-ends.
 Others had merit, but could only be tried once we resolved other issues.
 It was a difficult process."

 Why use a boring black or blue pen when you could have a pen that had four or more colors?
-These pens were prone to jamming back in the day, but current models—which we use here at mental_floss—work much more smoothly.
+These pens were prone to jamming back in the day, but current models—which we use here at Mental Floss—work much more smoothly.

 How useful were these super small erasers?
 I can’t remember, but I do remember that I could never resist buying them at the school store.
-Now you can get 500 for under $10 on Amazon.
+Now you can get 500 for under $12 on Amazon.

 Elementary school kids stored all of their many pens and pencils in the iconic Spacemaker pencil box, which had a distinctive bumped top.
-Unfortunately, they’re not made anymore (although you can find some on eBay and Etsy), but you can still find plenty of options to cover with Lisa Frank stickers that will do the job just fine.
+Unfortunately, they’re not made anymore (although you can find some on eBay and Etsy), but you can still find plenty of colorful options to cover with Lisa Frank stickers that will do the job just fine.